Dumbbell: History

 Dumbbells (halteres) used in athletic games in ancient Greece; held at the National Archaeological Museum, Athens.

 A woman is shown exercising with dumbbells on this Roman mosaic, c.
 286–305 AD.

 The forerunner of the dumbbell, halteres, were used in ancient Greece as lifting weights and also as weights for the ancient Greek version of the long jump.
 A kind of dumbbell was also used in India for more than a millennium, shaped like a club – so it was named Indian club.
 The design of the "Meel", as the club was referred to, can be seen as a halfway point between a barbell and a dumbbell.
 It was generally used in pairs, in workouts by wrestlers, bodybuilders, sports players, and others wishing to increase strength and muscle size.

+Following the development of change ringing in England in the 17th century, devices that mimicked the action of a church bell were installed in private houses for the purpose of exercise.
+These were wooden contraptions in which two crossed bars with weights on the ends were mounted on an axle, around which was wound a length of rope.
+This mechanism would be elevated within a room, or placed in a garret, with the rope hanging down for a person standing below to pull.
+The bell itself was replaced by two weighted bars.
+An example can be seen at Knole House.

 Etymology

 The term "dumbbell" or "dumb bell" or "dumb-bell" originated in late Stuart England.
 In 1711 the poet Joseph Addison mentioned exercising with a "dumb bell" in an essay published in The Spectator.

-Although Addison elsewhere in the same publication describes having used equipment similar to the modern understanding of dumbbells, according to sport historian Jan Todd, the form of the first dumbbells remains unclear.
 The Oxford English Dictionary describes "apparatus similar to that used to ring a church bell, but without the bell, so noiseless or ‘dumb’", implying the action of pulling a bell rope to practice English bellringing.